stonepros/stone/doc/releases/mimic.rst

     you.
 Please report any poor behavior post-upgrade.

-  - NFS-Ganesha is an NFS userspace server that can export shares from multiple file systems, including CephFS.
-Support for this CephFS client has improved significantly in Mimic.
+  - NFS-Ganesha is an NFS userspace server that can export shares from multiple file systems, including StoneFS.
+Support for this StoneFS client has improved significantly in Mimic.
 In particular, delegations are now supported through the libcephfs library so that Ganesha may issue delegations to its NFS clients allowing for safe write buffering and coherent read caching.
 Documentation